section-engineering-education/engineering-education/content/articles/django-postgresql-migration-from-sqlite/index.md

 So, why should you consider PostgreSQL over the others:

 - It is free to use and it’s also an open-source program which makes it easy to upgrade or extend.
-- It is extensible - you can define your own data types, build your own functions and even write code from different programming languages without having to recompile the database.
+- It is extensible - you can define your data types, build your functions and even write code from different programming languages without having to recompile the database.
-- It also supports many SQL features.
+- It supports many SQL features.
 - It supports multiple programming languages like Python, Java, C/C++, Ruby, etc…
 - Works on most popular Operating Systems.
 - It is not controlled by any cooperation meaning it is free.